BowenBZ/Stereo_SLAM/README.md

 # Stereo_VisualOdometry_Backend

 This repo is modified from gaoxiang12's [slambook2/ch13](https://github.com/gaoxiang12/slambook2/tree/master/ch13).
-This repo is a VO (Visual Odometry) with backend for stereo stream.
+This repo is a VO (Visual Odometry) with local backend for stereo stream.
 It could track the camera's poses and the keypoints in space and render them with pangolin.

 ![screenshot](png/screenshot.png)